jmsedwrdmnkme/front-end-boilerplate/README.md

 * Integrate non-critical path process for below the fold lazy-loading of scripts/styles after initial load
 * Integrate SVG icon sprite process
 * Integrate localstorage custom fonts on load for load speed benefits
+* Replace of gulp-compile-handlebars due to depreciation of gulp-util of which, this package uses